Bricktech2000/Resume/README.md

 # Resume

-Current resume as a Computer Science student
+Current resume as a software engineer